coreybutler/node-linux/README.md

 By default, any `console.log`, `console.warn`, `console.error` or other output will be made available in one of these two files.

+# Contributions

+Due to some unforeseen life circumstances, I was not able to add all of the features I'd hoped to add before releasing this.
+I'll chip away at them over time, but I would be very interested in community contributions in the following areas:

+- systemd script generation
+- upstart script generation

+I have also added a tag in the issues called `feature request` to keep a running to-do list.

+If you are interested in working on one of these features, please get in touch with me before you start to discuss the feature.

 # License (MIT)